3urobeat/steam-comment-service-bot/docs/dev/dataManager/dataManager.md

 Checks currently loaded data for validity and logs some recommendations for a few settings.
 This function is called on startup by the Controller but can be executed again at any time.

-Returns a Promise which resolves when all checks have finished.
-If promise is rejected you should terminate the application or reset the changes.
-Reject is called with a String specifying the failed check.
+Returns a Promise which resolves with `null` when all settings have been accepted, or with a string containing reasons if a setting has been reset.
+On reject you should terminate the application.
+It is called with a String specifying the failed check.

 ### writeAllFilesToDisk(): void
 Writes (all) files imported by the DataManager back to the disk.